AdobeDocs/experience-manager-65.en/help/assets/custom-pop-ups.md

 1. Create a Quickview for an uploaded asset.

-   You typically create a Quickview the same time you edit an asset for use with the viewer you are using.
+   You typically create a Quickview the same time that you edit an asset for use with the viewer you are using.

    <table>
     <tbody>